sohailsomani/soso-state/README.md

 **Note:** See the output of [test_benchmark.py](tests/test_benchmark.py) [here](https://github.com/sohailsomani/soso-state/runs/1809770788#step:5:134).

-In a nutshell, an update+event emit takes ~14 microseconds as compared to a manual update + event which takes about ~2 microseconds.
+In a nutshell, for CPython update+event emit takes ~14 microseconds as compared to a manual update + event which takes about ~2 microseconds.

+For pypy3.8, update+event emit takes 300 nanoseconds as compared to a manual update + event which takes 200 nanoseconds.

+So if performance is a major concern, then use pypy3.8.

 ### Atomic updates